-When students graduate from the course they may confidently proceed to mainstream classes with EAL/D support.
+When students graduate from the course they may confidently proceed to mainstream classes with Additional Language or Dialect (EAL/D) support.

 The program also addresses the cultural implications of studying in another country.
 The CLIP students are taught about the various cultures they will experience during their stay.